- Your Government

 Access Golf ended their operation at Kayak Point Golf Course on October 21, 2018.
-Access Golf could no longer meet its contractual obligations of paying Snohomish County a flat fee of $90,000 per year in addition to the Surface Water Management Fees (SWM), 5% admission tax, and lease hold excise tax, etc. Snohomish County renegotiated the flat fee in 2017 for 2018 from $170,000 to $90,000 with the hope that Access Golf could continue to financaily afford to operate the golf course with a lessor flat fee.
+Access Golf could no longer meet its contractual obligations of paying Snohomish County a flat fee of $90,000 per year in addition to the Surface Water Management Fees (SWM), 5% admission tax, and lease hold excise tax, etc. Snohomish County renegotiated the flat fee in 2017 for 2018 from $170,000 to $90,000 with the hope that Access Golf could continue to financially afford to operate the golf course with a lessor flat fee.

-Why the county cannot subsidize golf?
+Why can't Snohomish County subsidize golf?

 The RFP for the Kayak Point Golf Course property went live to the general public on 9/17/18 – 11/1/18 through the County’s purchasing website and via a wide spread press release.
 The RFP also went out to a national golf operator’s publication, over 60 interested or potentially interested vendors and neighbors, was on the front page of The Everett Herald and covered by The Seattle Times.
-Informative emails to concerned neighbors and park advocates went out from 9/17/18- 11/1/-18.
+Informative emails to concerned neighbors and park advocates went out from 9/17/18- 11/1/18.
 All of these things happened in the hope we would attract golf course operators and/or a vendor interested in utilizing the 270 acre golf course property for other outdoor or indoor activities and events.

-What were the results of the RFP?
+What were the results of the first RFP (2019)?

 Will any change affect surrounding property values?